 Odds are, you’ll have items that need to arrive at the event well before the guests.
 Unfortunately, not all venues make that process easy or convenient.
 Have a list of questions handy to ask regarding the logistics of your personalized touches, from décor to dresses to marketing materials:

 Believe it or not, Google Maps can tell you a lot about a place before you book.
-It can show you things like accessibility to major roadways, the neighboring businesses, parking, and more.
+It can show you things like accessibility to major roadways, neighboring businesses, local restaurants, parking, and more.

 Remember, venue brochures and website photos are strategically positioned to show you just what they want you to see.
 Google Maps can often give you a 360-degree perspective on everything near the venue and the overall experience the guests will receive.

 While you may know that your local interstate is being repaved in 2020, you probably aren’t aware of what's going on around an out-of-town venue.
 Ask the venue if they have plans to update their own accommodations, as well as what construction, large-scale events, or detours might be happening around the time of your event in the areas close by.